Lingering nuclear dissent between Paris and Berlin obstacle for EU renewables push

 -April 2023: shutdown of the last three nuclear power plants in Germany are taken off the grid.

-Since the bilateral analysis of stranded asset risks in the power sector was carried out, Germany has initiated its coal power phase-out, the power generation technology which is the biggest stain on the country’s carbon footprint.
+Since the bilateral analysis of stranded asset risks in the power sector was carried out, Germany has initiated its coal power phase-out, the power generation technology leaving the biggest mark on the country’s carbon footprint.
 While the use of coal in the country is set to end no later than 2038, there is no fixed schedule yet for ending the use of natural gas, although the goal of climate neutrality by 2045 puts a clear limit on using the fuel.
 For nuclear, which has no direct carbon emissions and allows France to have one of the lowest per capita emissions levels of all wealthy economies, no such limits have been conceived of, meaning investments in decarbonisation do not necessarily end up in expanding renewables.

 On the contrary, France hopes to take advantage of its vast fleet of reactors to electrify parts of its energy system with low-carbon nuclear energy.
 While the government considers extending the runtime of certain plants to at least 60 years, and building up to 14 new European Pressurised Reactors (EPR) for commissioning after 2035, it is also anticipating several reactor shutdowns during the 2040s.
 In line with European renewable power plans, Paris therefore also plans to accelerate the development of its wind and solar capacity.
 However, as of 2023, it still lagged behind its renewable energy targets set for 2020.